PTSD and Trauma Therapy in Louisville, KY

 - Intrusion: Intrusion includes any unwelcome thoughts like unwanted memories of the event, repeated nightmares, or even flashbacks that feel very real.

-- Avoidance: Avoidance symptoms include staying away from the individuals, locations, or situations that remind the individual of the traumatic event.
+- Avoidance: Avoidance symptoms include staying away from individuals, locations, or situations that remind the individual of the traumatic event.
 Affected people may not want to discuss thoughts or feelings about the trauma at all.

 - Changes in Cognition and Mood: Some PTSD clients cannot remember important details of the traumatic event or experience persistent negative thoughts and emotions that distort beliefs.
 They may have inaccurate explanations about the causes or consequences of the trauma or experience ongoing fear, shame, or guilt that affects their daily life.
 They are often estranged from others and withdraw from activities and relationships.